MichalPleban/mailstation-hardware/docs/ports.md

 ## List of ports by category

-For each port, a sensible initialization value is provided if necessary.
-The values are taken from the existing firmware code.
+For port that need it, a sensible initialization value is provided if necessary.
+The values are mostly taken from the existing firmware code, with some differences where it seems appropriate.

 ### Screen